MicrosoftDocs/azure-docs/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 ms.author: jonor;sivae

 ---
-# Example 2 – Build a DMZ to protect applications with a Firewall and NSGs
+# Example 2: Build a DMZ to protect applications with a firewall and NSG
-[Return to the Security Boundary Best Practices Page][HOME]
+[Return to the Microsoft cloud services and network security page][HOME]

-This example will create a DMZ with a firewall, four windows servers, and Network Security Groups.
-It will also walk through each of the relevant commands to provide a deeper understanding of each step.
-There is also a Traffic Scenario section to provide an in-depth step-by-step how traffic proceeds through the layers of defense in the DMZ.
-Finally, in the references section is the complete code and instruction to build this environment to test and experiment with various scenarios.
+This example will show how to create a DMZ with a firewall, four Windows Server computers, and Network Security Groups (NSG).
+It will include details about each of the relevant commands to provide a deeper understanding of each step.
+The "Traffic scenarios" section provides a step-by-step explanation of how traffic proceeds through the layers of defense in the DMZ.
+Finally, the "References" provides the complete code and instructions to build this environment to test and experiment with various scenarios.

 ![Inbound DMZ with NVA and NSG][1]